 - Human transcribers can make mistakes, although this is rare.

-6 Things to Consider Before Choose AI or Human Transcription Services
+6 Things to Consider Before Choosing AI or Human Transcription Services

 1. Are you transcribing a single speaker or multi-speaker conversation?

 An AI transcription software may be a good option if you’re transcribing a one-on-one conversation.
 However, human transcription will capture the conversation more precisely if the recording includes a group with several speakers.
-Some speech recognition programs can capture multi speaker recordings effectively, but if the speakers interrupt, talk over one another, or mumble, it can quickly become problematic.
+Some speech recognition programs can capture multi speaker recordings effectively, but if the speakers interrupt, talk over one another, or mumble, multi speaker transcription can quickly become problematic.